-The result is a deep tissue massage, achieved simply with a hand-held electronic device and no bodyweight or exercise movements needed.
+The result is a deep tissue massage, achieved simply with a hand-held electronic device and no bodyweight or exercise movements are needed.

 With its ergonomic design, the Theragun Pro grants you the ability to be your own masseuse and work on virtually any part of your body on your own.

-With its portability, you can take it to the gym or bring it to the airport on your trip for use on-the-go.
+With its portability, you can take it to the gym or bring it to the airport on your trip for use on the go.

 Things to Consider Before Buying a Percussion Massager/Massage Gun